An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

 We now assume Properties \ref{prop1} to \ref{prop4} hold for the current set $\mathcal{B}$, and show that they hold for the set $\mathcal{B'}$ defined in Step 5.

-Property \ref{prop1}: By Properties~\ref{prop2} and \ref{prop3} for $\mathcal{B}$, all nucleotides at height $n+1$ are tagged with respect to $\mathcal{B}$ and have the same parity.
-So $\mathcal{B'}$ comprises all tagged nucleotides whose running difference with respect to $\mathcal{B}$ has opposite parity to that of all the nucleotides at height $n+1$.
+Property \ref{prop1}: By Properties~\ref{prop2} and \ref{prop3} for $\mathcal{B}$, all nucleotides at depth $n+1$ are tagged with respect to $\mathcal{B}$ and have the same parity.
+So $\mathcal{B'}$ comprises all tagged nucleotides whose running difference with respect to $\mathcal{B}$ has opposite parity to that of all the nucleotides at depth $n+1$.
 Then by Property \ref{prop3} for $\mathcal{B}$, we see that Property \ref{prop1} holds for $\mathcal{B'}$.

-Property \ref{prop2}: nucleotides at height $n+1$ do not belong to $\mathcal{B'}$ (from Step 5) and so are not coloured (in Step 2).
+Property \ref{prop2}: nucleotides at depth $n+1$ do not belong to $\mathcal{B'}$ (from Step 5) and so are not coloured (in Step 2).

 Properties \ref{prop3} and \ref{prop4}: We represent the application of Steps 2 and 4 to $\mathcal{B'}$ by the following sequence of ``condensed trees''.